balancer/frontend-v3/test/TESTING.md

 That means that the more we test features by interacting with the component's UI the better.
-However, our context is special because we normally have complex logic with many edge cases that makes it challenging and cumbersome to tests from the UI.
+However, our context is special because we normally have complex logic with many edge cases that makes it challenging and cumbersome to test from the UI.
 A general advise would be extracting that logic to hook/s so that we can have tests that are faster and simpler to code, understand and maintain.
 Then leave component tests for the happy paths.

 From [react hooks testing library](https://react-hooks-testing-library.com/#the-solution):

-> When to test hooks instead of components You have a complex hook that is difficult to test through
+> When to test hooks instead of components: You have a complex hook that is difficult to test through
 > component interactions 👈 We will have this scenario in many cases

 ## TODO